Rules and Guidelines for IAU Scientific Meetings

 The procedure for the selection of proposed meetings is detailed here.

 Step 1: Division Presidents (DPs) receive from the Assistant General Secretary (AGS) all proposals from their division, and rank only those proposals.
-They may view the full list of proposals in case they would like to include in their review other proposals closely associated with their division.
+They may view the full list of proposals in case they wish to include in their review other proposals closely associated with their division.
 They may consult with their Steering Committees (SCs).
 Each DP submits the rankings plus short comments motivating the rankings for their division to the AGS.
-DPs who submit proposals or are on an SOC or LOC of a proposal must recuse themselves from its ranking and leave that to the Division Vice President and SC.
+DPs who submit proposals or are on an SOC or LOC of a proposal must recuse themselves and delegate the ranking to the Division Vice President and SC.

-Step 2: Executive Committee Vice Presidents (VPs) receive the DP rankings and comments, and read only the top-ranked (typically 1-3) proposals from each Division, and rank those collectively.
+Step 2: IAU Executive Committee Vice Presidents (VPs) receive the DP rankings and comments.
+They generally read only the top-ranked (typically 1-3) proposals from each Division, and rank all those proposals collectively.
 VPs may not submit proposals or be on the SOC or LOC of a proposal.
-The most important criterion for this round is a consideration of a balance of science topics for the final selections, along with the other criteria listed in the Rules and Guidelines.
-There is no guarantee of a proposal selected from each division, but rather, there must be a representative selection of science fields from year to year.
+The most important criterion for the VP evaluation is the consideration of a balance of science topics for the final selections, along with the other criteria listed in the Rules and Guidelines.
+There is no guarantee that a proposal will be selected from each division, but rather, there must be a representative selection of science fields from year to year.

-Step 3: Each VP submits a proposed balanced ranking for Symposia and FMs plus comments on their proposed selections to the AGS, who produces statistics on the rankings for discussion.
-The AGS plus VPs then meet virtually and produce final proposed lists of Symposia and FMs, to be sent along with comments to the Officers.
+Step 3: Each VP submits to the AGS a proposed balanced ranking for Symposia and FMs plus comments on their proposed selections.
+The AGS produces statistics on the rankings for discussion.
+The AGS plus VPs then meet virtually and produce a final proposed list of Symposia and FMs to be sent, along with comments, to the IAU Officers.
 At this stage there can still be more than one option, especially for proposals in the boundary zone.

-Step 4: The full EC, along with the DPs, discusses the proposed lists at the April/May EC meeting.
+Step 4: The full IAU Executive Committee (EC), along with the DPs, discusses the proposed lists at the April/May EC meeting.
 The EC then votes on the final list of Symposia and FMs.

-This decision, including conditions to be fulfilled before final approval, will be communicated shortly after the EC meeting to all the the proposers by the AGS, including those of non-selected proposals, in a letter of award which should also include the summary comments of the evaluators.
+Shortly after the EC meeting, this decision, including conditions to be fulfilled before final approval, will be communicated to all the proposers, including those of non-selected proposals.
+Each proposer will receive a letter which will also include the summary comments of the evaluators.

-After selection, only minor revisions of the proposal that do not have an impact (for example title and date) are allowed but nevertheless require prior approval by the GS.
+After selection, only minor revisions of the proposal (for example title and date) are allowed but nevertheless require prior approval by the GS.

 Timeline: